-Sports, Drama, Music & The Arts
+Sports, Drama, Music and The Arts

 Quaker philosophy privileges involvement with sports, drama, music, and the arts, and Leighton Park offers a great range of opportunities for students in these areas.
 The school runs lots of sporting competitions as well as non-competitive exercise classes.
 If a student presents as an advanced performer in a particular sport, the school has a programme to help them develop into top quality athletes.

 Drama and music offer excellent performance opportunities for students, as well as the chance to learn more technical aspects of the performing arts.
-Theatrical productions are a highlight in the school’s calendar and Leighton Park are the flagship Yamaha Music Education Partner allowing them to offer exceptional music education.

 There’s also excellent provision at Leighton Park for media and film production.
 Working with the LP Film Company gives students the opportunity to explore all aspects of film making, including stop frame and computer animation.